Last Updated on March 26, 2021 by Grow with Bovees

 Now that you know the difference between a dethatcher and a power rake, you’re probably wondering which tool is right for you.
 First, it is important to use any one of the two tools if you notice dead thatch in your lawn that is preventing it from breathing, and good grass from flourishing.

-The more often you mulch your lawn or the thicker your lawn is, you will need to power rake or use a dethatcher at some point to remove the old debris.
+The more often you mulch or fertilize your lawn or the thicker your lawn is, you will need to power rake or use a dethatcher at some point to remove the old debris.
 Use a dethatcher if you have a thin layer of thatch or as a preventive measure to avoid thatch altogether.

-If you have a heavily thatched lawn, and haven’t done any dethatch removal in a couple years, then it may be time for dethatching.
+If you have a heavily thatched lawn, and haven’t done any dethatch removal in a couple of years, then it may be time for dethatching.
 Power raking is a recommended way of fixing a serious thatch problem, but it’s worth mentioning that power raking cannot be done repeatedly, as it may completely clean out your lawn.